 Picnickers can also enjoy the wide-open spaces of Gun Shot Hill or Ice House Point.
 These lakeside recreation areas offer great views of Black Hawk Lake and shoreline fishing opportunities.
 Ice House Point offers access to a hard-surface walking/biking trail, handicapped-accessible dock and our new handicapped-accessible fish house.

 If you are looking for more action, check out Speaker Park.
-This two-acre park features modern playground equipment, a splash pad, basketball court, ample open space and two shelter houses – one open-air and one enclosed that is heated and cooled year-round.
+This two-acre park features modern playground equipment, a splash pad, two new pickleball courts, basketball court, ample open space and two shelter houses – one open-air and one enclosed that is heated and cooled year-round.
 Speaker Park is also home to the community’s Memorial Rose Garden and Veteran’s Memorial.
 The park has modern restroom facilities for public use as well.
 The Speaker Park shelter house can be reserved by contacting City Hall at 712-657-2634.

 In addition to the Sauk Rail Trail, Lake View has other trails for recreational use.
 Hikers frequent the Stubb Severson Nature Trail adjacent to the inlet at the south of Black Hawk Lake.
 Dedicated in memory of Bernard “Stubb” Severson, this self-guided interpretive trail winds through the Black Hawk Game Preserve and is used to access the Witches Tower, a stone shelter built on the highest point overlooking the lake area by the C.C.C. during the Depression.
 The Game Preserve trail system also boasts a multi-use trail that can be utilized for horseback riding.